voidyourwarranty2/opy-layout/README.md

 The home positions of the index fingers are `I` and `T`; those of the thumbs are shift and space.

-For the design of the alphabetical layer, using a custom layout optimizer, please take a look at the [Details of the Alphabetical OPY Layer](alphabetical.md).
-Compared with that optimization result, the keys `Q` and `ß` were moved from the top row to the sides of the middle row because my fingers are short, and that position is more convenient.1
+For the design of the alphabetical layer by a custom layout optimizer, please take a look at the [Details of the Alphabetical OPY Layer](alphabetical.md).
+Compared with that optimization result, the keys `Q` and `ß` were moved from the top row to the sides of the middle row because my fingers are short, and that position is more convenient.

 ## Physical Properties